Snapshot (photography): Instantaneous photography

 In the 1850s, more and more examples of "instantaneous photography" started to appear.
 Many of the early pioneers were not necessarily ambitious fine artists, but could also be amateurs, or commercial photographers catering to a public that mostly fancied affordable small formats, such as cabinet cards and stereo views.
 Subjects often reflected popular recreational activities of the time.
-As spending time at the beach had become a favorite pastime in pioneering countries France and England, seashore views became a very popular topic and the clarity of waves in such pictures provide an idea of the duration of the exposure.
-An albumen seaside view at Boulogne-sur-Mer by Edmond Bacot was a very early example, supposedly made in May 1850.
-The experimental albumen glass negative showed many waves as an undefined white area in a picture with a relatively high contrast.
+As spending time at the beach had become a favorite pastime in pioneering countries France and England, seashore views became a very popular topic and the clarity of waves in such pictures provide an indication of the duration of the exposure.
+A very early example is a seaside view at Boulogne-sur-Mer by Edmond Bacot, made with the albumen glass negative technique in May 1850 (probably).
+The experimental process rendered many waves as an undefined white area in a picture with relatively high contrast.
 John Dillwyn Llewelyn exhibited several early instantaneous pictures of the seaside, in London in 1854 and at the Exposition Universelle in Paris in 1855.
 These were well-received by critics, with detailed analysis of how well the waves were pictured.
 Llewelyn probably was an early adopter of the use of an automatic shutter, but it's uncertain when he would have started this practice.

 Exposure times for instantaneous photography were generally understood to be one second or less, but the term lacked a set definition and some would even claim their photographs exposed for up to 30 seconds could be called instantaneous.

 Thomas Skaife realised that smaller lenses and smaller photographs needed smaller exposure times and developed his small "Pistolgraph" camera accordingly in 1859.
 By the end of the year, he claimed that he and his pupils had made some 500 pictures using the hand-held camera with spring-shutters.
 The tiny "pistolgrams" could best be viewed with a magnifying glass, but it was also possible to make enlargements (an uncommon practice at the time), hundreds of times the size of the original, with sufficient sharpness.
 A broche-sized original "chromo-crystal" example depicting three children was praised by the Brighton Herald: "the laughing, mocking eye of the pet in the centre is, indeed, a photographic triumph, and the characters of the two others are unmistakeably stamped upon their features."